Hong Kong, Singapore & Saigon

 Establishment of the General Postal Union transformed the postal world in 1874.
 Renamed the Universal Postal Union (UPU) in 1878, it provided uniform postal procedures for transmitting international mail among its member nations.
 In Spain, the new treaty rates and procedures were promulgated on January 1, 1876.
 Inclusion in the UPU and subsequent changes in rates and procedures were not immediately applicable to the colonies.
 Each colony was allowed to join the UPU independently.
 On May 1, 1877, the Philippines joined the UPU.
 For reasons unknown, the UPU rate and procedural changes were not fully implemented in the Philippines until September 1, 1879.
 From that time, Philippine stamps became valid for postage to all member countries, allowing other countries to accept mail bearing Philippine stamps.

-This section only focuses on the known Circular Date Stamps applied in Hong Kong, Singapore and Saigon (Cochinchina).
+This section focuses on Hong Kong, Singapore and Saigon (Cochinchina) postal cancellations applied on Philippine stamps.

 Hong Kong Circular Date Stamp

-(Click on Scott # to view picture of stamps where available)
+(Click on Scott # to view example of cancellations)

 Scott #